Benefits Of Teaching Through Puppet Play

 3. Thinking creatively

-Motivate your child to come up with stories and use the puppets to portray the different characters.
+Motivate your child to come up with stories and use finger puppets to portray the different characters.
 Encourage him to come up with different voices for each character of his story.
 In case this is challenging, your child can mimic the actions you do with the puppets.
 You can play creative games using puppets or act out imaginary scenes with your preschooler and have the puppets play the roles of some characters.

 4. Participating in craft work